bratpeki/grap.h/README.md

-# term-graph-lib: A text-based graphing library written in C
+# A text-based graphing library written in C

 ## Repo tree